-At 31st March 2016 GIFT (Gwent) had one PCC Group member of staff acting as Director; Nigel Stephens, Assistant Chief Officer Resources.
+At 31st March 2016 GIFT (Gwent) had one PCC Group member of staff acting as Trustee/Director; Nigel Stephens, Assistant Chief Officer Resources.
 During the year David Young, Principal Financial Accountant and Shelley Bosson, Chief Executive to the Police and Crime Commissioner both tendered their resignation as Directors.
+The remaining Trustee, Rhodri Williams is an independent chair.

-The liability of members is limited to £1, being the amount that each Member undertakes to contribute to the assets of the Charity in the event of it being wound up.
+The liability of Members is limited to £1, being the amount that each Member undertakes to contribute to the assets of the Charity in the event of it being wound up.
 If the Charity is dissolved, the assets (if any) remaining after provision has been made for all its liabilities must be applied in one or more of the following ways:-

-- (i) By transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects; - (ii) Directly for the Objects or charitable purposes within or similar to the Objects; or - (iii) In such other manner consistent with charitable status as the Commission approves in writing in advance.
+- By transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects; - (ii) Directly for the Objects or charitable purposes within or similar to the Objects; or - (iii) In such other manner consistent with charitable status as the Commission approves in writing in advance.